 There isn’t anything blatantly wrong with FirstMate Limited Ingredient Diet Grain-Free Dry Cat Food.
 It has limited ingredients, which is perfect for cats with sensitives.
 It is also free from grain, corn, wheat, and soy.
 The formula is designed to support a healthy weight, so it may be particularly suitable for cats that have weight problems.
 Prebiotic fiber is included to support your feline’s digestion.
 Like most formulas, omega fatty acids are included as well.

-All good things aside, this food is surprisingly low in protein and fat.
+All good things aside, this cat food that reduces poop smell is surprisingly low in protein and fat.
 This makes some sense since it is designed for weight management.
 However, that means it is pretty high in carbohydrates, which will only make your feline gain weight.
 We would have rather seen a moderate amount of fat and plenty of protein.
 This isn’t the best weight management food out there.

 Peas and pea protein are included as well.
 Much of the protein content likely isn’t from the included salmon, especially considering the chickpeas are the second ingredient.
 There are a few other sub-par ingredients as well, including potatoes and brewer’s dried yeast.